-Vision: Bright Hope for Tomorrow envisions communities in which extreme poverty is displaced by resilience, justice, well-being, economic sufficiency, and healthy relationships with self, others, the environment, and God.
+Our Vision: Communities in which extreme poverty is replaced by resilience, well-being, healthy relationships with self, others, the environment, and God.

 Our Mission is to help people transition out of extreme poverty.

 Our Approach is asset-based.
 This means that we help communities assess their own needs, identify their resources, and implement their plans toward a better future.
 We work with local churches and Christian leaders in the immediate context because of their intimate understanding of local realities, their relationships of trust with people in the community, and their Christian witness.
 Resources raised in Canada are offered in a spirit of partnership and mutual accountability, with a commitment never to impose our own agenda on those with less economic and social power.

 • Focused on people living on less than $2 per day

 • Working through local churches and Christian leaders